markusdaehn/create-koa-server/README.md

 # create-koa-server
-Create a koa server based on standard conventions.
-It provides a few starter examples to kick start development of an Koa API/Web Server.
+This module allows creating a re-usable Koa server based on conventions.
+You can create a base implementation re-use it or extend it using the extend feature described below.
+See the examples [here](https://github.com/markusdaehn/create-koa-server/tree/master/examples).

 ## Installation
 ```sh